-- (a) No overnight stockpiling or storage of dirt, construction materials, or equipment shall occur on the beach seaward of the proposed berm location; - (b) any and all debris that results from the construction period shall be immediately removed from the sandy beach; - (c) the environmental resource specialist shall conduct a survey of the project site (donor site and receiver site) each day prior to commencement of any berm construction, maintenance, or demolition activity to determine whether any Snowy Plover (nesting or mating), Grunion, Pismo Clams, Globose Beetles, or any other sensitive wildlife species are present.
-In the event that any of the above species or other sensitive wildlife species are present on the project site, the environmental resource specialist shall require the applicant to cease work and immediately notify the Executive Director to determine an appropriate strategy to minimize any potential impacts to wildlife. - (d) in the event that construction, maintenance, and/or berm removal activity will occur during the seasonally predicted run period and egg incubation period for California grunion as identified by the California Department of Fish and Game, then the environmental resource specialist shall be present on the project site each night from one hour before the beginning of each predicted grunion run until one hour after the end of each run to monitor the presence of any grunion present on the If any adult grunion are present on the project site beach, then no berm construction/removal activities shall be allowed within 100 ft. of any area (measured laterally along the beach and extending from the back of the beach to the water's edge) where grunion were observed until after the next predicted grunion run in which no adult grunion have been observed on the project site and it has been determined by the environmental resource specialist that all previously deposited grunion eggs have successfully incubated (allowing juvenile grunion to return to the ocean) or that the previously deposited eggs are no longer viable, or unless otherwise approved by the Executive Director.
+(a) No overnight stockpiling or storage of dirt, construction materials, or equipment shall occur on the beach seaward of the proposed berm location;

+- (b) Any and all debris that results from the construction period shall be immediately removed from the sandy beach; - (c) The environmental resource specialist shall conduct a survey of the project site (donor site and receiver site) each day prior to commencement of any berm construction, maintenance, or demolition activity to determine whether any Western Snowy Plover, Grunion, Pismo Clams, or any other sensitive wildlife species are present.
+In the event that any of the above species or other sensitive wildlife species are present on the project site, the environmental resource specialist shall require the applicant to cease work and immediately notify the Executive Director to determine an appropriate strategy to minimize any potential impacts to wildlife.
+Work shall not recommence until the Executive Director authorizes further project activity. - (d) In the event that construction, maintenance, and/or berm removal activity will occur during the seasonally predicted run period and egg incubation period for California grunion as identified by the California Department of Fish and Game, then the environmental resource specialist shall be present on the project site each night from one hour before the beginning of each predicted grunion run until one hour after the end of each run to monitor the presence of any grunion present on the site.
+If any adult grunion are present on the project site beach, then no berm construction/removal activities shall be allowed within 100 ft. of any area (measured laterally along the beach and extending from the back of the beach to the water's edge) where grunion were observed until after the next predicted grunion run in which no adult grunion have been observed on the project site and it has been determined by the environmental resource specialist that all previously deposited grunion eggs have successfully incubated (allowing juvenile grunion to return to the ocean) or that the previously deposited eggs are no longer viable, or unless otherwise approved by the Executive Director.
 The environmental resource specialist will immediately notify the Executive Director after each monitored run whether grunion were found to be present.